John Eales AMTopics

-After Dinner Speakers - Authors - Coaching - Excellence - Heroes - Inspiration - Keynote Speakers - Leadership - Motivation - Sport - Sports Speakers - Teamwork
+After Dinner - Authors - Coaching - Excellence - Heroes - Inspiration - Keynote Speakers - Leadership - Motivation - Sport - Sports Speakers in Australia - Teamwork

 John Eales has left an indelible mark on the world of Australian rugby and cements his standing as one of the all-time greats.
 In 1991 John made his debut and quickly followed that same year with his first World Cup winner's medal at age 20.
 As Wallabies captain he led the team to their second World Cup victory, and holds the record for the highest number of games as captain.
 A player of outstanding ability, admired coach, and in-demand public speaker, John commands respect as a player and person.